🎯 10 Best Newsletter Ads This Week (Apr 11-17)

 How to apply this concept:

-Lead with an emotionally resonant message before introducing your newsletter.
+Lead with an emotionally resonant message before introducing your newsletter or asking for any action.

 Use videos to create a more personal connection with potential subscribers.

-Frame your newsletter as the bridge between where subscribers are now and where they want to be.
+Frame your newsletter as the bridge between where subscribers are now and where they want to be in their lives.
+Speak/write in an encouraging, aspirational tone.

 8. DTC Newsletter